MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

   - ai-seo-date:12/18/2023
 ---

-# View and save email summaries to your CRM (Sales Copilot license)
+# View and save email summaries to your CRM

 As a conscientious salesperson, you capture your email interactions with your customers in your customer relationship management (CRM) system so that, for example, colleagues can pick up where you left off when you're not available.
 You can [save your emails to the CRM](./save-outlook-activities-crm.md) in their entirety, but often all you need is a summary of the most important parts of the conversation.
 Drafting meaningful summaries and manually entering them in the CRM is time-consuming.
 Copilot for Sales can do it for you in seconds.
 It uses AI to summarize an email, highlighting budget, stakeholders, need, and timing if they were mentioned.
 You can easily add the summary to your CRM as a note in a customer record, and even share it to Microsoft Teams or copy it for use elsewhere.